opnfv/doctor/docs/release/userguide/feature.userguide.rst

 Monitor can be realized by a sample Python-based implementation provided in the Doctor code repository.
 The Controller is realized by OpenStack Nova, Neutron and Cinder for compute, network and storage, respectively.
-The Inspector can be realized by OpenStack Congress or a sample Python-based implementation also available in the code repository of Doctor.
+The Inspector can be realized by OpenStack Congress, Vitrage or a sample Python-based implementation also available in the code repository of Doctor.
 The Notifier is realized by OpenStack Aodh.